BCCL-IIITH/Workshop_Neuroimaging/index.md

 # Welcome!
-Hello everyone and welcome to the "MRI and EEG data analysis" workshop that will take place at the International Institute of Information Technology Hyderabad organized by Brain, Cognition and Computation Lab.
+Hello everyone and welcome to the "MRI and EEG data analysis" workshop that will take place at the International Institute of Information Technology Hyderabad organized by Cognitive Science Lab, IIITH.

 # Overview of the workshop